Mastering Contact Center Performance: The Ultimate Guide to Internal and External Benchmarking

 Today’s Outlook

-To give you a clearer picture of the current state of the contact center industry, here are some up-to-date statistics:
+To give you a clearer picture of the current state of the contact center industry, here are some statistics:

 1. Customer Satisfaction: The average U.S. customer satisfaction score is around 73% for contact centers, reflecting ongoing efforts to enhance customer experiences (Sprinklr).